wur-bioinformatics/introduction-to-bioinformatics/week5.md

 assembled using the third generation technologies described below: [PacBio](pacbio), [Oxford Nanopore](nanopore) and Hi-C.
 ::::
+%#% In the last line of box 1 it describes third generation technologies, amongst which Hi-C. However, the section [3rdgeneration] lacks information on Hi-C.
+---

 ### The history of genome sequencing